turingschool/try-turing/fe-online-weekend/containers/index.md

   <h3>Try It: Containers</h3>
   <p>Find a place in your existing project where a <code>div</code> may be helpful.
 Add at least one <code>div</code> so that it nests some existing elements.</p>
   <p>Then, add a border or background color so you can see it.</p>
-  <p>Check in on the "View" of your app to make sure things are showing up as expected.</p>
 </div>

 ## Code Readability